Obesity in childrenWeight - loss - children; Obese - children

 Eating a balanced diet means you child consumes the right types and amounts of foods and drinks to keep their body healthy.

-- Choose a variety of healthy foods from each of the food groups and eat foods from each group at every meal.
+- Choose a variety of healthy foods from each of the food groups.
+Eat foods from each group at every meal.

-Choosing healthy snacks and drinks for your children is important, but can be a challenge.
-See also: Snacks and sweetened drinks - children
+- Choosing healthy snacks and drinks for your children is important.

 - Fruits and vegetables are good choices for healthy snacks.
 They are full of vitamins and low in calories and fat.
 Some crackers and cheeses also make good snacks.

 - Avoid sodas, sport drinks, and flavored waters, especially ones made with sugar or corn syrup.
-These drinks are full of calories and can lead to weight gain, even in active children.
-If needed, choose beverages with artificial (manmade) sweeteners.
+These drinks are high in calories and can lead to weight gain.
+If needed, choose beverages with artificial (man-made) sweeteners.